 (Dante Alighieri)

-When we read about this smile,
+When we read of this smile,

-.
+all kissed, trembling.
 Both the book and the author

-we no longer read.
+we read no more.

 English translation from the Harvard Classics: The Divine Comedy of Dante Alighieri, translated by Henry F. Cary, 1909–14